• Skip to primary navigation

 • Peel the onions and garlic cloves, then place them in a food processor and whizz them around briefly until they are approximately the size of grains of rice (image 1 above).
 If you are using fresh chilli, clean the chilli and remove the seeds then add the chilli to the food processor along with the garlic and onions.

 • Heat the olive oil in a large frying pan and add the onions and minced garlic (image 2 above).
-Allow it to saute over a low heat (with the lid on) while you prepare the tomatoes.
+Allow it to saute over low heat (with the lid on) while you prepare the tomatoes.

 • Open the tin of tomatoes and pour it into the food processor.
 Add the dried mixed herbs if you are using them, and process until smooth (image 3 above).